axisgroup/design-process/README.md

 These insights can become valuable differentiating forces and the source of inspiration for unique solutions.

 #### [Converge](4-Converge)
-During the Converge phase we take all the concepts generated in the diverge phase, group them into logical and meaningful categories, evaluate and prioritize them both within the design team and with the client.
+During the Converge phase we take all the concepts generated in the diverge phase, group them into logical and meaningful categories, and then evaluate and prioritize them both within the design team and with the client.
 By exploring and eliminating many options, we have reason to be more confident in our design decisions.

 #### [Prototype](5-Prototype)